Your mind blown in 90 minutes or you don’t pay a dime!

 Where does the tour meet?

 The Free Savannah Tours organize in Johnson Square.
 Look for the big central monument, you can’t miss it.
-The Savannah Ghost Experience tour will start from Chippewa Square.

 Is there parking?